 - The truth is… we were lucky.
 To this day, I wish we’d had a good exit strategy and checked the alignment before we started to sell the business.

-Highlights of Part 4:
+Part 4:

 - This is the story of the Parasun business sale – where we did everything perfectly.